 The pointing to and crossing of boundaries can be found in various media in the œuvre of VALIE EXPORT – both in room-sized installations and in her films.
 The exhibition will thus show that the means and forms of expression used by VALIE EXPORT are often based on precise observations and analyses of social and media constructions.
 VALIE EXPORT is considered a pioneer of “expanded cinema”, conceptual photography, installation, performance, work with text and theory.
 This is also reflected in the selection of works for the solo exhibition: Staatliche Kunsthalle Baden-Baden presents not only large room installations but also a selection of her cinematic work, which is presented in a separate cinema space.
 The exhibition departs from the usual chronological arrangement of monographic exhibitions and also from the frequently exhibited works from the early creative years of EXPORT.
 Rather, it follows a deliberate curatorial decision that emphasizes the complexity and interlocking of the most diverse works and media in order to show the development of the artistic motifs, their semantic shifts, their divergent media character, and the diversity of approaches to the theme of touch.

-The exhibition is curated by Luisa Heese and Hendrik Bündge, together with Carolin Potthast.
+The exhibition is curated by Luisa Heese and Hendrik Bündge, co-curated by Carolin Potthast.

 422 KB — PDF

 4 MB — TIFF

 1 MB — TIFF

 35 MB — TIFF

 2 MB — JPEG